contentstack/gatsby-source-contentstack/README.md

       // Optional: expediteBuild set this to either true or false
       expediteBuild: `boolean_value`,

+      // Optional: Specify true if you want to enable custom schema isCustomSchemaEnable : `boolean_value`,

       // Optional: Specify a different prefix for types.
 This is useful in cases where you have multiple instances of the plugin to be connected to different stacks.
       type_prefix: `Contentstack`, // (default)